-Use the Content Search tool in the Security & Compliance Center to quickly find email in Exchange mailboxes, documents in SharePoint sites and OneDrive locations, and instant messaging conversations in Skype for Business.
+Use the Content search tool in the Microsoft 365 compliance center to quickly find email in Exchange mailboxes, documents in SharePoint sites and OneDrive locations, and instant messaging conversations in Skype for Business.
 You can use the content search tool to search for email, documents, and instant messaging conversations in collaboration tools such as Microsoft Teams and Microsoft 365 Groups.

 Search for content

 The first step is to starting using the Content search tool to choose content locations to search and configure a keyword query to search for specific items.
 Or, you can just leave the query blank and return all items in the target locations.

 Create and run a Content search

 Build search queries and use conditions to narrow your search

 Configure search permissions filtering so that an eDiscovery manager can only search subset of mailboxes or sites in your organization